Planning What's in Store

 How to Apply

-Please go to the Publix Jobs Center to see our current openings.
-Click "YES" or "NO" to the question, "Are you an active Publix associate?"
-Then narrow your search by choosing Corporate Purchasing within the Functional Area selection box.
+Please go to the Publix Jobs Center to begin searching our openings.
+Click the appropriate link to view openings for Publix associates and non-associates.
+Click Search Openings and narrow your search by selecting Corporate Purchasing from the Job Category list.

 When you apply, your information will be sent directly to the appropriate hiring manager.
-If your skills and experience seem to match the qualifications of the position that interests you, you will be contacted for an interview and possibly for testing customized to that position.
+If your skills and experience seem to match the qualifications of the position that interests you, Publix will contact you for an interview and possible customized testing for that position.

 If you have any questions about our application process, please call our Employment Office in